Brian Mulroney: Social policy

 On September 22, 1988, Mulroney issued an official apology on behalf of the Canadian government for Japanese Canadian internment during World War II.
-Mulroney's government provided a 300 million dollar compensation package which included $21,000 to each of the remaining 13,000 survivors, $12 million for a Japanese community fund, and $24 million to create a Canadian race relations foundation.
+Mulroney's government provided a 300 million dollar compensation package, which included $21,000 to each of the remaining 13,000 survivors, $12 million for a Japanese community fund, and $24 million to create a Canadian race relations foundation.

-Mulroney argues he set up the Deschênes Commission of inquiry on Nazi war criminals soon after he was first elected in 1984, even though it was controversial among “communities where Nazi criminals posed as respectable citizens.”
+Mulroney argues he set up the Deschênes Commission of inquiry on Nazi war criminals soon after he was first elected in 1984, even though it was controversial among "communities where Nazi criminals posed as respectable citizens."

-On issues of abortion, Mulroney declared he was opposed to "abortion on demand", but gave no details on what that meant legally.
-In Spring 1988, the Mulroney government offered a compromise solution that would give easy access to abortion in the early stages of pregnancy and criminalize late-term ones.
-The law in the House of Commons was defeated 147 to 76 in a free vote, voted against by both MPs who opposed easy access to abortions and those who opposed adding any abortion rules to the Criminal Code.
+On issues of abortion, Mulroney declared he was opposed to "abortion on demand" but gave no details on what that meant legally.
+In the Spring of 1988, the Mulroney government offered a compromise solution that would give easy access to abortion in the early stages of pregnancy and criminalize late-term ones.
+The law in the House of Commons was defeated 147 to 76 in a free vote, voted against by both MPs who opposed easy access to abortions and those who opposed adding any abortion rules to the criminal code.
 Some pro-life social conservatives who played a role in Mulroney's 1984 landslide were disappointed by this move, as they were in favour of outlawing abortion completely, regardless of the circumstance.
 In 1989, the government introduced a much stricter bill.
 If enacted, it would ban all abortions unless a doctor ruled the woman's life or health would be threatened.
 Anyone found in violation of the law could be imprisoned for up to two years.
 In another free vote, the House of Commons passed the new bill by nine votes.
 A few months later, the bill failed in the Senate on a tie vote.
 Under the rules of the Senate, a tie meant the measure was defeated.
 This was the last time the federal government attempted to enact abortion laws.
 Today, abortion in Canada remains completely legal at all stages of pregnancy, regardless of the reason.

-In 1991, Frank magazine ran a satirical advertisement for a contest inviting young Tories to "Deflower Caroline Mulroney".
+In 1991, Frank magazine ran a satirical advertisement for a contest inviting young Tories to "Deflower Caroline Mulroney."
 Her father was incensed and threatened physical harm toward those responsible before joining several women's groups in denouncing the ad as an incitement to rape on national television.
-Frank's editor Michael Bate, called the spoof, intended to mock her unpopular father for bringing her to public adult oriented events, "clumsy" but had no regrets.
-Bate also shared sympathy towards her father's reaction over the spoof.
+Frank's editor Michael Bate, called the spoof, intended to mock her unpopular father for bringing her to public adult-oriented events, "clumsy" but had no regrets.
+Bate also shared sympathy toward her father's reaction over the spoof.